webhookdb/webhookdb/webhookdb-website/src/docs/cli.md

 WebhookDB is a single binary (written in Go) that should work on pretty much any OS.

-Follow the instructions on our [Download](https://webhookdb.com/download/) page.
+Follow the instructions on our [Download](/download/) page.

+You can also try the CLI out using our [terminal in your browser](/terminal/)

 You can find the source [on GitHub](https://github.com/lithictech/webhookdb-cli).